JKelleyDev/Cheap-Air-Travel-Application/README.md

 ### Week 2:
-•	Completed the main page GUI
+•	Completed the main page GUI.

 •	Completed the BookingDateHandler / Used to set the dates of departure and return into the model